Bulgaria–Poland relations

-Bulgarian-Polish relations are foreign relations between Bulgaria and Poland.
+Polish–Bulgarian relations are foreign relations between Poland and Bulgaria.
+Bulgaria has an embassy in Warsaw.
+Poland has an embassy in Sofia.
 Both countries are full members of the European Union, NATO, Bucharest Nine, Three Seas Initiative, OSCE, Council of Europe and World Trade Organization.

 Poland has given full support to Bulgaria's membership in the European Union and NATO.

 History

+Medieval period

+Codex Suprasliensis, the oldest Slavic literary work located in Poland, was written in Bulgaria in the 10th century.
+It was discovered in 1823 in Supraśl in Poland, and is now listed on the UNESCO Memory of the World Register.

 Relations between Bulgaria and Poland date back to the Middle Ages.
 Bulgarians and Poles fought together as part of a larger European coalition at the Battle of Nicopolis in 1396 in an attempt to stop the Ottoman invasion and conquest of Bulgaria.
 In 1444, a coalition of Central and Eastern European countries led by Poland and King Władysław III of Poland fought in the Battle of Varna against the Ottoman Empire, in an attempt to repel the Ottoman invasion of Europe and liberate the already conquered nations of Southeast Europe, including Bulgaria.
 Bulgarian insurgents of Fruzhin fought alongside Poles in hope of restoring independence, however, the battle ended in the defeat of the coalition army and the death of the Polish king.